-3.2.1 Fields in the Index Table File
+3.2.1 Fields in the Index Table

-This section describes the fields in the index.tab file.
+This section describes the fields in INDEX.TAB.
 This file is included to provide the user with a way of quickly producing a list of data files from desired ranges of search criteria such as time, target, latitude, or longitude.
-See below for descriptions of each column in the index file.
+See below for descriptions of each column in the index table.

-3.2.1.1 file\name
+3.2.1.1 file name